 No, it wasn’t good.

-But for a month each summer people would walk past our rental either snickering or grimacing.
 In my 49 years I cannot recall a single incident in which my dad was not the center of attention.
-It wasn’t that he intentionally sought attention.
+I’m not sure he intentionally sought attention.
 He was just a smidge larger than life.

 Ideas were important to my dad.
 He had them.
 Articulated them.
 Argued them.
-And he always won the argument.
+He won every argument.
 Usually because his idea was persuasive.
 When it was not, he reverted to a technique of oratory I call “vocal Darwinism” – survival of the loudest.